rafageist/proposal-multiple-catch-when/README.md

 - **Simplicity**: Reduces the need for complex nested conditions within `catch` blocks.
 - **Expressiveness**: Offers a more powerful way to handle different error scenarios.

+## Why Braces `{}` Matter

+While some proposals seek to move away from the traditional `try-catch` structure, often resorting to `if` statements or introducing new operators, this proposal embraces and expands upon the existing use of braces `{}` to maintain consistency with the current JavaScript syntax and control flow structures.

+### Importance of Braces

+Braces `{}` are a fundamental part of JavaScript's syntax, serving as the primary means to define code blocks.
+By leveraging this familiar structure, the proposal ensures that developers can manage errors within the same framework they use for other control flows like `if`, `for`, and `while` loops.

+### Control Flow Integrity

+At its core, error handling is about controlling the flow of execution in the presence of unexpected conditions.
+By expanding the capabilities of blocks with optional `catch` and `finally` clauses, this proposal provides a powerful yet intuitive way to manage errors without introducing new or unfamiliar syntax.
+The focus remains on enhancing existing structures, ensuring that the language remains coherent and that the learning curve for developers is minimal.

+### Avoiding Redundant Constructs

+Moving away from `try-catch` often results in the use of `if` statements or other control structures that, while functional, can lead to redundant or less expressive code.
+This proposal addresses error handling in a more integrated manner, allowing developers to manage exceptions within the same block structure that controls their program's logic.

+### A Structured Solution for a Structured Problem

+Error handling is inherently about structuring your code to handle the unexpected.
+This proposal keeps the focus on structure by using control flow blocks, rather than introducing operators or new constructs that might disrupt the logical flow of code.
+By sticking with braces, we ensure that error handling remains a natural extension of the language's existing syntax and philosophy.

+This proposal advocates for an evolution of JavaScript's error-handling capabilities that respects and enhances the language's foundational structures, ensuring that developers can write cleaner, more maintainable code without sacrificing familiarity or simplicity.

 ## Conclusion

 This proposal expands JavaScript’s error handling capabilities by allowing any block of code to have its own `catch` block, with the option to conditionally execute those blocks using the `when` keyword.
 This enhancement provides developers with more control, clarity, and flexibility while maintaining compatibility with existing JavaScript syntax.